rust-lang/rfcs/text/0000-async-stream.md

 A "stream" is the async version of an [iterator].

 The `Iterator` trait includes a `next` method, which computes and returns the next item in the sequence.
-The `Stream` trait includes two core methods for defining and interacting with streams - `poll_next` and 'next`.
+The `Stream` trait includes two core methods for defining and interacting with streams - `poll_next` and `next`.

 ## poll_next method